JitseRuurd/Amsterdam_Urban_Green/README.md

 # Stucture of the directory

 The way the data analysis was performed is described in the figure below.
-Below headers provide some insight into the steps that were taken during each phase.
+The text after the figure provides some insight into the steps that were taken during each phase.

 ![Overview of methods](Paper/figures/Methods.png)